Updated Aug. 31, 2023

 How did we get safe, effective vaccines after a year?

-The development of the COVID-19 vaccines and the fact that we have them about a year after the pandemic started is proof of the power of collaboration and innovation.
+The development of the COVID-19 vaccines and the fact that they were available to the public about a year after the pandemic started is proof of the power of collaboration and innovation.

-The COVID-19 vaccines have received Emergency Use Authorization—but what does this mean?
+The COVID-19 vaccines initially received Emergency Use Authorization—but what does this mean?*

 The U.S. Food and Drug Administration (FDA) grants emergency use authorizations (EUA) to make medical interventions, like vaccines, available to the public during public health emergencies like the COVID-19 pandemic.
 With an EUA, the FDA can authorize the use of unapproved medical products or the unapproved use of approved medical products to make them available during public health emergencies.
 This can only happen once certain safety standards are met and there are no other approved, available alternatives.